 In this environment, risks are no longer isolated within individual entities.
 Instead, they become shared concerns of the entire team.
 The architects might highlight potential design risks early in the process, the contractors can bring attention to potential construction challenges, and the airport authority can provide crucial insights into operational and regulatory risks.

-If a particular risk materializes, the team collectively absorbs the impact, helping to avoid blame games and costly disputes.
-Conversely, if the project is completed successfully with minimized risks, all parties share the benefits, leading to a win-win situation.
+If a particular risk materialises, the team collectively absorbs the impact, helping to avoid blame games and costly disputes.
+Conversely, if the project is completed successfully with minimised risks, all parties share the benefits, leading to a win-win situation.

 Managing uninsured and uninsurable risks is essential for the success and profitability of construction projects.
 By embracing risk quantification, adopting collaborative delivery methods, and implementing innovative risk-sharing strategies, the construction industry can mitigate the impact of these risks and foster more transparent and efficient project execution.